m4b0/m4b0.github.io/_posts/2020-03-02-pipeda-and-privacy.md

 ![Privacy online image](https://pbs.twimg.com/media/ENxSfx5XUAE2zEM?format=png&name=small)

+1. Think before you click!
+2. Remember that things you post may not be private.
+3. Know who your friends are.
+4. Protect your privacy with passwords.
+5. Respect your friends’ online footprints too.

-The Personal Information Protection and Electronic Documents Act (PIPEDA).
-In French, this is “Loi sur la protection des reseignements personnels et les documents électroniques, which entered into law on 13 April 2000.
+The Personal Information Protection and Electronic Documents Act ([PIPEDA](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/)).
+In French, this is
+“Loi sur la protection des reseignements personnels et les documents électroniques, which entered into law on 13 April 2000.
 Not only was this act implemented for Canadian consumers to trust e-commerce, but it was also enacted to reassure the EU that Canadian privacy laws protect the personal information of their citizens.